-- 0x00 indicates that there are no more files when searching the directory - 0xE5 marks a free slot; this is used when a file is deleted - 0x05 indicates that the first byte should actually be 0xE5, a code used in some character sets at the time, and the slot is not free1. - Any other value, except 0x20 (space) and characters forbidden in a DOS file name, starts a valid file entry.
-Generally, only space, A-Z, 0-9, - and should be used in file names for maximum compatibility.
+- 0x00 indicates that there are no more files when searching the directory - 0xE5 marks a free slot; this is used when a file is deleted - 0x05 indicates that the first byte should actually be 0xE5, which was used in a Japanese character set. - Any other value, except 0x20 (space) and characters forbidden in a DOS file name, starts a valid file entry.
+Generally, only space, A-Z, 0-9, and should be used in file names for maximum compatibility.